 - Robert Boice’s Professors as Writers.
 This book was the most important thing I read in the summer before I began my first academic job.
 Seriously.

-Stage 2: Actively Revising (or Drafting) your Manuscript
+Stage 2: Working IN Your Book– Revising (or Drafting) Your Manuscript

 Best Uses of Time and Energy in Stage 2